mongodb/docs/source/includes/drivers_connect.rst

      - id: go
        content: |

-         The following is a basic example of how to connect to MongoDB using the Go driver.
+         The following is an outline with the minimum code necessary to connect to MongoDB using the Go driver.
-         You'll make addiitons over the next few steps to read data.
+         You'll make additions over the next few steps to read data.

          .. literalinclude:: /includes/code/go/crud-read-connect.go
             :caption: crudRead.go